-Amended and Restated Effective as of January 1, 2017
+Amended and Restated as of January 1, 2022, unless otherwise noted

-The Plan Sponsor reserves the right to amend this Plan at any time or from time to time without the consent of any employee or participant.
-Although the Plan Sponsor expects to continue the Plan indefinitely, it is not legally bound to do so, and it reserves the right to terminate the Plan or any Plan feature or component at any time without liability.
+The Plan Sponsor reserves the right to amend this Plan, in its sole discretion, at any time without the consent of any employee, former employee, or participant.
+The benefits provided under the Plan are not guaranteed benefits for covered persons or for their dependents.
+The Plan Sponsor reserves the right, in its sole discretion, to terminate the Plan or any Plan feature or component at any time and for any reason without liability.